EricSchles/dany_book/basic/lesson_eight.md

 Now that we can translate pdfs to text files, we are finally in a position to pull information from them.
 Remember when we covered file IO?
 Well we are going to make use of that here.

+We are going to pull out data from [this report](https://github.com/EricSchles/dany_book/blob/master/basic/trafficking_report.pdf).
+The report is from the state department and has a table (on page 45 about trafficking convictions).
+Wouldn't it be nice if we had a spreadsheet of that data?
+We'll now we can make it ourselves!

+So what you'll do is download the pdf and then run the following script: